TheresaLui/SelfHelpContent_v2/articles/common-solutions/ed9bf2fe-d900-4df5-a093-37ea73badefe.md

   ownershipid="Compute_AppService" />
 # Private Link and Service Endpoint

+Refer to the following limitaions when setting up private links and Service Endpoints for App Service.

 ## **Recommended Steps**

-Things to remember when setting up private link for App Service:
+### Setting up private links for App Service:
 * Private endpoint can only be accessed from the VNET(and the connected network) in which the private endpoint is created.
 * App Service will no longer be available over its public endpoint.
-Trying to access App Service over its public endpoint will result in HTTP 403 message.
+Trying to access App Service over its public endpoint will result in an "HTTP 403" message.
 * Check the DNS resolution from the client which is accessing the App Service private endpoint.
-It should resolve to the private IP assigned from the private endpoint then only the app will be accessible.
+It should resolve to the private IP assigned from the private endpoint.
+Only then will the app be accessible.
 * Remote debugging is currently not available with Private Endpoints.
 * Private Endpoints is not available for slots.

-Things to remember when setting up Service Endpoints for App Service:
+### Setting up Service Endpoints for App Service:
 * If remote debugging is performed from an Azure Virtual Machine, then disable Microsoft.Web service endpoint on the subnet corresponding to that Virtual Machine.